 - Aim to achieve complete mental stillness

 Nadi Shodhana (alternate nostril breathing) is one of the best yogic breathing meditations.
 It is excellent for calm, relaxation, balance, and stress relief, according to the International Journal of Yoga.
 Plus, it helps reduce blood pressure according to the journal Medical Science Monitor: Basic Research.

 - Cover your right nostril with your right thumb

-- Breathe deeply through your left nostril
+- Inhale deeply through your left nostril

 - On the completion of the in-breath, uncover your right nostril and cover your left nostril (hence, “alternate nostril breathing”)

 - Continue in the same pattern, inhaling and exhaling.